mkjaer/osx-package-update/README.md

 Configuration variables are in the top of the script.

-If you need to set a proxy server it can be done with `PROXY_SERVER`

 If you're installing brew casks in a non-default folder it can be set with `CASK_DIR`

 ## Package support